On the local extension of Killing vector fields in electrovacuum spacetimes: Unique continuation of the Killing vector field

 We will now overview the proof of Theorem \ref{Theorem}.

-The proof consists in extending the vectorfield along a geodesic, generated by a vector field denoted by $L$, using the Jacobi equation.
+We extend the vectorfield $Z$ along a geodesic, generated by a vector field denoted by $L$, using the Jacobi equation.
 This is done in Section \ref{extension-section}.
-Our aim is to prove that the extended vectorfield is indeed a Killing field in a full neighborhood of the point $p$.
-To prove this, we define the deformation tensor associated to $Z$ as $\pi=\mathcal{L}_Z g$ and we want to show that this tensor vanishes identically for the new extended vector field.
-In order to do so, we will compute a transport equation for the tensor $\pi$ along the geodesic.
+Our aim is to prove that the extended vectorfield remains indeed a Killing field in a full neighborhood of the point $p$.

+To prove it, we show that the deformation tensor associated to $Z$, denoted as $\pi=\mathcal{L}_Z g$, vanishes identically for the new extended vector field.
 However, this is not enough to prove unique continuation: we need to show the simultaneous vanishing of the tensor $\pi$, of the Lie derivative of the Riemann tensor and the Lie derivative of the electromagnetic tensor.

-We will derive wave equations for those, coupled with a certain number of transport equations for tensors who are all supposed to vanish in the case of a Killing vector field.
+In order to do so, we obtain a transport equation for the tensor $\pi$ along the geodesic, and we derive wave equations for the additional tensors, coupled with a certain number of transport equations for tensors who are all supposed to vanish in the case of a Killing vector field.
 This is done in Section \ref{waves-section}.

-We close the system of transport and wave equations and, because of the null convexity condition, we will be able to apply Carleman estimates to the system to obtain unique extension.
+We close the system of transport and wave equations and, because of the null convexity condition, we are able to apply Carleman estimates to the system to obtain unique extension.
 This is done in Section \ref{proof-section}.